tanishabhagwanani/tanishabhagwanani/README.md

 ### Hi there 👋

+Nice to meet you!
+I am Tanisha, a final-year student at SMU majoring in Artificial Intelligence and Data Science & Analytics.

+I am passionate about using data analytics to accelerate business growth, and learning about the opportunities that intelligent use of data opens up for every industry vertical.

+I am proficient in Python, MySQL, R, Power BI, Tableau and Microsoft Excel

 <!--
 **tanishabhagwanani/tanishabhagwanani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.